Fl0W97/ci-p4-methods-library/README.md

+TemplateView doesn't have a POST and GET function.
+THerefore, a message input field hasn't been integrated.
+It's more complex.
+THerefore, it's on the list for next enhancements (see user stories).

+Delete and edit methods is complex.
+After MVP planned (see user stories)

 #### Accessability
 I confirm that the selected colors and fonts are easy to read and accessible by using Lighthouse in devtools (Chrome).

 <img src="README.images/GoogleLighthouse.PNG" alt="image shows GoogleLighthouse analysis">

+#### ARIA (Accessible Rich Internet Applications)

+ARIA Labels:

+    Added aria-label to buttons like "Toggle methods details", "Toggle comments details", and "Toggle liked methods details" for better accessibility.
+    Added specific aria-label to links, such as the method link and liked method link, to clearly describe the action for screen reader users (e.g., "Visit method page for liked method: {{ method.title }}").

+Accordion Components:

+    Each accordion button now has aria-expanded to indicate whether the section is expanded or collapsed, and aria-controls to associate the button with the content it controls.
+    The accordion items have appropriate aria-live="polite" to ensure that changes (like expanding sections) are announced by screen readers.

+Images:

+    I’ve updated the alt text for the image in the masthead to be more descriptive (alt="A placeholder image for user content").

+ARIA Roles and Regions:

+    I’ve added role="region" for each section (methods, comments, and liked methods) to indicate that these are distinct, thematic regions of the page.
+    Each section is also assigned an aria-labelledby attribute pointing to a relevant heading (e.g., aria-labelledby="methodSection").

+Live Regions:

+    Used aria-live="polite" for sections that dynamically change (e.g., when an accordion expands or collapses), ensuring that screen readers notify users about new content.

+Empty State:

+    If no methods or comments are available, it announces “No methods found” or “No comments found” to provide meaningful feedback to the user.

 ## Tools & Technologies used